 &lt;sup>13 Although some will say that this is "gaming the system," the reality is that financially capable parents do this all the time through after-school classes and pricey supplementary educational materials at home.
 Providing this to all families could help to improve equity in the TAG identification process.

 Measure 5.
-Expand ACCESS Academy
+Accept all 99th percentile qualifying students into ACCESS Academy